How to Focus with ADHD: 8 Science-Backed Tips for Adults

 Supplements like omega-3 fatty acids may help improve focus in ADHD by supporting brain health.
 However, consult a mental health professional before starting any supplements to ensure they're safe and effective for improving focus and attention levels.

-How to focus with ADHD without medication?
+How to cope with ADHDwithout medication?